hhnnhh/zeh_text_generation/README.md

 ## Dependencies

 ## Data
+Model pre-trained on German text and fine-tuned on novel "Spieltrieb" by Juli Zeh.
+Data contains only parts of the novel with randomized chapters to prevent copyright violations.

-txt file can be found in 'data' folder
+Txt-file consists of 79886 words.
+Txt file can be found in 'data' folder.

 ## Preprocessing
 For text preprocessing it is important to use the same tokenizer as was used for pretraining the model.
 In this case we use the "german-gpt2" tokenizer as provided by an [anonymous user at huggingface](https://huggingface.co/anonymous-german-nlp/german-gpt2).